Inxton/documentation/Inxton.Package.Vortex.Essentials/README.md

 We are more than happy to hear your feedback, ideas!
 Just submit it [here](https://github.com/Inxton/Feedback/issues/new/choose)

-# License
-TLDR
-> Developers are encouraged to use this project -  free of charge.
-However, when you want to use it in the production environment, you need to go to  [INXTON.com](https://www.inxton.com/) and purchase a license.

-to make our lawyers happy - read the whole license agreement [here](https://github.com/Inxton/about/blob/master/license.md)

 ---
 Developed with ♥ at [MTS](https://www.mts.sk/en) - putting the heart into manufacturing.